 The Québec Office:

-- organizes, with the assistance of a committee of young practitioners, special breakfast and luncheon presentations and other activities designed specifically to meet the needs of young practitioners with 10 years' experience or less in tax;
+- organizes—with the assistance of a committee of young practitioners (individuals who have been actively working in tax for no more than 10 years)—special breakfast and luncheon events, and other activities designed specifically to meet the needs of young practitioners;

-- maintains excellent working relationships with tax authorities in both Québec and Ottawa, and represents the Foundation on certain committees and working groups
+- maintains excellent working relationships with tax authorities in both Québec and Ottawa, and represents the Foundation on committees and working groups related to these authorities;

 - works with academics at Québec universities that offer tax programs and encourages students in these programs to write articles for the Foundation;